 Using ‘layman’s terms’, he went on to write a number of influential books.
 One of these books is ‘The Games People Play’ which is still popular today, 25 years after it was first published.

-The theory of TA is (on the surface) is quite simple, Berne believed that people have difficulty in their lives due to how the communicate and interact with others.
+The theory of TA is (on the surface) quite simple: Berne believed that people have difficulty in their lives due to how they communicate and interact with others.

-He believed that human beings have three distinct attitudes or states of mind which he called Ego States these are;
+He believed that human beings have three distinct attitudes or states of mind which he called ego states.

 - Parent (behaving in ways which we learn and react out our parent’s behaviour as adults)

 - Adult (using logic and evidence to guide our behaviour, not becoming emotional)